ChristianRas/Blackjack/README.md

 ## User Instructions

-Make sure to have the required packages laid out in requirements.txt.
+Make sure to have the required packages.
 All other instructions are given during playthrough of the game.
 The game can be opened directly via the .bat file

 <!-- ## Known Issues (Work in Progress) -->